chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 ## Using `spyrograph` for effortless modeling

-The purpose of `spyrograph` is to take the above equations and build them into an expressive, easy-to-use set of tools for quickly modelling, exploring, and visualizing the behavior of these curves in Python
+The purpose of `spyrograph` is to take the parametric equations  and build them into an expressive, easy-to-use set of tools for quickly modelling, exploring, and visualizing the behavior of these curves in Python

 {% highlight python %}
 from spyrograph import Hypotrochoid